 More Details on the Top Superfoods

-Some say that flaxseed is the new wonder food because it has demonstrated benefits in helping reduce serious illnesses, including diabetes, stroke, heart disease and cancer.
+Some say that flaxseed is the new wonder food because it has demonstrated benefits in helping reduce serious illnesses.
 Flaxseed is considered very powerful for one’s health because of its three major ingredients – lignans, fiber, and omega-3 essential fatty acids.

 A great way to incorporate flaxseed into your diet is by including a tablespoon in your protein shake after a workout, or spreading over your yogurt.
 If you swallow a tablespoon straight, be ready with a glass of water as it will be a little dry and cumbersome.
 Best to buy “ground flaxseed” as its easier to consume, and you’ll probably need to purchase at your local health food store, like Whole Foods.

 Salmon is classified as a fatty fish, and is all about healthy fats.
 Salmon is very delicious, easily accessible, and has also shown evidence of reducing the risk of various diseases.
 A great source of protein, potassium, and a number of key vitamins, salmon is also very rich in omega-3 fatty acids.

 Salmon is healthy for you in just about every possible way: heart health, blood and circulation, anti-inflammatory, skin, complexion, and more.
 The only caveat….don’t overdo it.
 There are a few downsides to consuming too much salmon, but once or twice a week and you’re golden!

 A great way to prepare salmon is to grill it, or bake it.
 To bake it, follow these simple instructions:

 - Purchase an 8 oz salmon cut at your local grocery.